-In essence, the more you think about this prior to editing, the less work you have during the edit.
+In essence, the more you think about this before editing, the less work you have during the edit.

-On the flip side, one should be careful not to over-compress or it risks the audio sounding pinched with the peaks in the waveform flattened out completely.
-If you’re not sure how to use a compressor, then it’s best to not use it.
+On the flip side, one should be careful not to over-compress, or it risks the audio sounding pinched with the peaks in the waveform flattened out completely.
+If you're not sure how to use a compressor, it's best not to use it.

 10. File Formats

-For production purposes, keeping files in Lossless formats is best practice.
+For production purposes, keeping files in Lossless formats is the best practice.
 This is because they will be able to be reopened and edited again and again.
-You can learn more about file formats here

 12. ADR (Automated Dialogue Replacement)